 Such sites have a huge number of items.
 And it takes a lot of time to compile descriptions for all the goods.
 This is why scraping helps collect information from sites.
 Companies often scrap foreign stores and simply translate the information, sometimes using synonyms.
 That is why the texts are not the same.
 And the company receives almost ready-made descriptions for product cards.

 Data parsing is suitable for both an employer looking for candidates to work for a company and a job seeker looking for a specific position.
 Scraping can set up data sampling based on the various filters provided and effectively collect information without a routine manual search.
-That will save a lot of time.

 In such cases, scraping is used to collect the results of sporting events, infographics on price changes, weather, etc. But not only competitors can collect this kind of information.